LK-0026/UFO-Sightings-Analysis/README.md

 ### Data Sources

-Ufo Sightings Data: The primary dataset used for this analysis is the "ufo_sightings_scrubbed.csv", containing each information about ufo sightings reported to NUFORC
+Ufo Sightings Data: The primary dataset used for this analysis is the "ufo_sightings_scrubbed.csv", containing information about ufo sightings reported to NUFORC

 ### Tools
 **Languages:**